-The Frog and The Peach has received critical praise for its fine food, extensive and approachable selection of wines, genuine hospitality and ambiance.
+The Frog and The Peach have received critical praise for their fine food, extensive and approachable selection of wines, genuine hospitality, and ambiance.
 It was named New Jersey’s Best “All Around” restaurant, been selected for inclusion in “America’s Top Tables”, and was most recently selected as one of New Jersey Monthly’s “Top 25 Restaurants in 2013”.
 The Frog is repeatedly chosen as among the most popular restaurants in the state by the Zagat Survey.

 About our Name